 The new system is much more intuitive, and closing out of the App Store for iMessage is even easier, where you just swipe down instead of tapping on buttons.

-With this new feature, you can now notify someone and send money, which is all done within Messages.
+While this feature is not finalized yet, Apple is currently working on it in the iOS 11.2 betas, so it won't be long now.
+With this new feature, you'll be able to notify someone and send money, which is all done within Messages.
 Compared to the present method of giving a friend a heads up with Messages, then sending him funds using a dedicated app like Venmo, the benefits of an Apple Pay supported Messages is obvious.

-The last day of WWDC 2017 marked Apple's introduction of a new platform aimed at bringing individuals and businesses closer together in iOS 11.
-As an extension of iMessage, Business Chat gives businesses the ability to interact with customers in an unprecedented degree of intimacy.
+The last day of WWDC 2017 back in June marked Apple's introduction of a new platform aimed at bringing individuals and businesses closer together in iOS 11.
+As an extension of iMessage, Business Chat will give businesses the ability to interact with customers in an unprecedented degree of intimacy.

 Business Chat aims to provide a more seamless means of communication between businesses and individual customers, and it's capable of handling any type of service, from answering customer questions to making transactions and shipment tracking.
-Eventually, you'll even be able to open up a Business Chat from a link in Maps, Siri, Search, and other places.
+Eventually, you'll even be able to open up a Business Chat from a link in Maps, Siri, Safari, and Spotlight search.

-With iOS 11, full Messages synchronization has now been implemented to work across all Apple devices you sign into.
+With iOS 11, full Messages synchronization will soon be implemented to work across all Apple devices you sign into.
 Deleting a sketchy message on your iPhone, for example, will also automatically delete it from Messages on your iPad or Mac, unlike before.
-This feature has the added bonus of consuming less of your iPhone's storage space, as it also archives all your data in the cloud and only keeps recent Messages on your devices.
+This feature will have the added bonus of consuming less of your iPhone's storage space, as it will archive all your data in the cloud and only keep recent Messages on your devices.

 Taking URL sharing a step further, iOS 11 lets those of us with 3D Touch-equipped iPhones to share URLs by in messages, and it's super easy.
 Just 3D Touch on the link in the message, then slide your finger up the screen to show the menu, just like before, except this time you'll get an option to "Share" which brings up the share sheet.